Pragathesh-1111/Mapify/README.md

 ## License

-This project is licensed under the MIT License.
+This project is made for learning purposes only.